IEC Recognized Organization (RO) Canada Programs

 Do I need to get new police certificates to participate under IEC with a Recognized Organization?

-Only under specific situations.
-Take a look at this post where we explain everything you need to know about police certificates when applying under International Experience Canada.
+You might need to!
+Take a look at this post where we explain everything you need to know about police certificates when applying under International Experience Canada (IEC).

 Disclaimer: No Legal Advice Provided.